-The AS level is broken down into 2 hour 1.5 hours exams.
+The AS level is broken down into two 1.5 hours exams.
 These are worth 50% of the AS Level each, or 25% of the A Level.
 These papers include one essay question worth 15 marks.

-The A Level is broken down into 2 hour 1.5 hours exams.
+The A Level is broken down into two 1.5 hours exams.
 These are worth 25% of the final A Level grade.
-These papers include a 20 mark essay question.
+These papers include two 20 mark essay questions.